 Keep it Casual

 Pack for comfort and functionality.
-Casual t-shirts, tank tops, shorts, loose pants and flowy dresses should make up the majority of what you pack for Costa Rica.
+Casual shirts, tank tops, shorts, loose pants and flowy dresses should make up the majority of what you pack for Costa Rica.

-Don’t worry too much at trying to fit in with the locals.
+Don’t worry too much about trying to fit in with the locals.
 The truth is, you’ll be a “gringo” no matter what you do.
-But if do want to stick out a bit less, pack less and plan to buy a few items at local stores during your trip.
+But if you do want to stick out a bit less, pack less and plan to buy a few items at local stores during your trip.

-You’ll find lots fo basic tank tops, dresses and other vacation appropriate items.
+You’ll find lots of basic tank tops, dresses and other vacation-appropriate items.
 You’ll be more comfortable and help support the local economy.

 Pack Lots of Beachwear